rusty-octopus/qrand/README.md

 * Can I create functions that are only used during constant evaluation and not added to the final binary
     * Can I unit test these functions?
 * Is it necessary that the output is the one side open interval [0,1)?
 Or is it possible to have [0,1]?
+* Parallelisation: Skip & Leap like in Matlab?

 ## Todo

 1. Define first simple interfaces & write unit tests
     * Rename get_j_th_of_n_th to get_elem_of_dim
-2. Start with Sobol 2-Dimensional (enables visualization in plots)
-    * Extract directional numbers from sobol.cc and use the first 2 dimensions for the implementation
-3. Find out how to write "pure virtual" interfaces / static factoy pattern in Rust
+2. Find out how to write "pure virtual" interfaces / static factoy pattern in Rust
-4. Extract and heavily test own `fract` function
+3. Extract and heavily test own `fract` function
-5. Then initialisation
+4. Then initialisation
     * Sobol: polynomials & direction things
     * Rd: alphas, i.e. golden ratios
     * Create as constants into the source code => program code vs. Stack!
     * Consider max dimension although for Rd, e.g. output s.th. during compile time
-6. Focus on a spike
+5. Focus on a spike

 ### Library & executable to create direction numbers